Aerten Health & Fitness

 ...commissioned me to create a brand identity, build a new website and photograph the business in action.
 The first step was to create some content for the website and start researching the brands new visual style, so I went to work on creating a selection of mood boards, researching typography and colour options that would be suitable for a strong driven health and fitness brand identity.

-I had a specific style in mind for the photography
+With a specific style for the photography in mind

 ...it had to suit the theme of the brand, but also be strong enough as pure photography to stand on its own.
 A black and white high contrast style worked well.
 My first shoot with Jodie was a combination of portraits and candid moments as she worked out in the gym.

 The next photography session was more of a documentary

 ...style approach as I photographed Jodie with her clients on Gyllyngvase beach in Falmouth for an outdoors-based group personal training session.
 Watching Jodie instruct and direct her clients in this environment allowed me to capture some great candid moments as everyone trained.

 With the photography & design work completed the final part of the project was to build the new website.
 The website features a few specific elements including an online store and the ability for Jodie to easily update the content herself by adding new photographs, news updates, and text to the website.

 The site is fully responsive for use on any mobile device or desktop.
 To see what updates Jodie has made to her website and to check out what Aerten Health & Fitness can do for you take a look at www.aertenfitness.co.uk